tmadlener/MarlinMT/README.md

    then a new processor folder will be copied, the file name and the class name in the file will be changed to the new processor name automatically.

 ## License and Copyright

-Copyright (C), Marlin Authors
+Copyright (C), MarlinMT Authors

-Marlin is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+MarlinMT is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.